-- Hair must be above the collar, off the ears, and above the eyebrows at all times. - Hairstyles may not exceed 2" from the scalp and may not be pulled back in a bun, ponytail, etc. - Grooves, shelf cuts, extreme faddish styles and haircuts with significant contrast in length or layering are not permitted.
-Hair must be blended smoothly with no sharp lines or dramatic changes. - Men may not bleach, color, or highlight their hair. - Sideburns below the bottom of the ear are not permitted. - Men should be clean-shaven or have well-groomed facial hair. - Facial hair must be fully established prior to the semester.
+- Hair must be above the collar, off the ears, and above the eyebrows at all times. - Hairstyles may not exceed 2" from the scalp and may not be pulled back in a bun, ponytail, etc. - Grooves, shelf cuts, extreme faddish styles, etc. are not permitted.
+Hair must be blended without obvious lines. - Men may not bleach, color, or highlight their hair. - Sideburns below the bottom of the ear are not permitted. - Men should be clean-shaven or have well-groomed facial hair. - Facial hair must be fully established prior to the semester.
 This means that there should not be patches in growth or sparse coverage.
 Those who are not yet able to grow fully established facial hair should remain clean-shaven. - Facial hair style must be traditional (mustache, goatee, full goatee, or full beard).
-Examples of styles not permissible under this policy include chin curtain, soul patch, or muttonchops. - Facial hair should be well-maintained and neatly groomed, meaning: - A clear cheek and neckline must be established and maintained.
+Examples of styles not permissible under this policy include chin curtain, soul patch, or muttonchops. - o Facial hair should be well-maintained and neatly groomed, meaning:

+- A clear cheek and neckline must be established and maintained.
 The neck must be clean-shaven below the neckline.
 No neckbeards.
 There must be a trimmed, intentional border to the beard. - Neatly trimmed and never longer than 1/2" in length. - A beard should be fully grown in.
 It should not exhibit the unkempt appearance of stubble or a "5 o'clock shadow."